Classification of Fermi-LAT sources with deep learning using energy and time spectra: Results

-\subsection{AGN vs.\ PSR classification}
+\subsubsection{AGN vs.\ PSR classification}

 We first discuss the AGN vs.\ PSR classification.
-Table \ref{tab::results4FGL} summarises the results on the labelled data of the 4FGL-DR2 catalog.
-The results for the four performance measures are reported for both the DNN and RNN benchmark architectures as described in Sec.\ref{sec:rnn}.
+Table~\ref{tab::results4FGL} summarises the results on the labelled data of the 4FGL-DR2 catalogue.
+The results for the performance measures are reported for both the DNN and RNN benchmark architectures as described in Sec.~\ref{sec:method}.
 We first of all note that the DNN and RNN perform similar on the task of classifying AGN vs.\ PSR.
-Our benchmark architectures use the energy and time spectra, and the corresponding significances, for each source.
-We also test some variation of these benchmarks, where one of the two input spectra is substituted by standard features in the catalog, such as the \texttt{Variability\_Index} which quantifies the variability of the gamma-ray flux with one single estimator (see the definition in \citet{Fermi-LAT:2019yla}).
+We recall that our benchmark architectures use the energy and time spectra, and the corresponding significances, for each source.
+We also test some variations, where one of the two input spectra is substituted by standard features in the catalogue, see Sec.~\ref{sec:data}.